petzval/btferret/README.md

-b - Scan for LE and Mesh Pi Bluetooth devices i - Print device information v - Read services (Classic serial channels or LE characteristics) c - Connect to a classic/LE/Mesh node (can be multiple) d - Disconnect a node (use D instead for btferret servers) t - Transmit ascii string to a connected node
+b - Scan for LE and Mesh Pi Bluetooth devices i - Print device information v - Read services (Classic serial channels or LE characteristics) c - Connect to a classic/LE/mesh/node server (can be multiple) d - Disconnect a node (use D instead for btferret servers) t - Transmit ascii string to a connected node
 T - Transmit (broadcast) ascii string to mesh